 You can also raise suggestions, comments and matters of concern at any time with one of your Councillors or the Clerk.
 Councillor Contact details In this way, they can act as your voice on the council and ensure that your views are made known.

-District Councillor John Matthissen and County Councillor Penny Otton attend meetings regularly and a member of the Mid Suffolk South Safer Neighbourhood Team also regularly attend meetings or send a written report.
+District Councillor John Matthissen and County Councillor Penny Otton attend meetings regularly.